Ebazhanov/cypress-image-screenshot-comparison/README.md

 # Cypress visual regression example (screenshot comparison)
+> This repo an example of how to use Cypress Image Snapshot plugin

 [![NPM][npm-icon]][npm-url]

-This repo an example of how to use visual regression (screenshot comparison) + cypress
+## Image Diff

 ![diff-example.png](diff-example.png)